kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-2.md

 Eventually there will be automation that conveniently runs the scheduler.
-In the meantime, you can run it by hand: switch to the ESPW and invoke the edge-mc command that runs the scheduler.
+In the meantime, you can run it by hand: switch to the ESPW and invoke the KubeStellar command that runs the scheduler.

 ```shell
 kubectl ws root:espw